How to Get GMC Registration via Royal College Qualification

 Getting Your GMC Registration with a Royal College Qualification

-Once you have your Royal College qualification, whether it’s from the Royal College of Psychiatrists, Royal College of Pathologists, or the Royal College of Emergency Medicine, you can move on to getting your GMC registration.
+After all your focus, dedication, and hard work, you have successfully achieved your Royal College qualification from your chosen body.
+The next step in your journey is to move on to getting your GMC registration.
 Of course, having your post-graduate qualification is only one part of GMC criteria – you will also need the following:

 Getting your GMC registration with a Royal College qualification doesn’t look too different to many other routes.
-Much of the process is the same – it’s just you can use your Royal College qualification instead of taking the PLAB examinations, which many find beneficial.
+Much of the process is the same – it’s just you can use your Royal College qualification instead of taking the PLAB examinations, which many find beneficial and more suited to their needs.

-Still not sure about this route?
-Before you read on Tom Calver, director of BDI Resourcing, explains more about the Royal College route in this short video:
+Still need extra confirmation before taking this route?
+Then, before you read on, check out what Daniel, director of BDI Resourcing, had to say about the Royal College route and how it compares to PLAB in this short video:

 The Benefits of Getting a Royal College Qualification

 Many international medical graduates choose a Royal College qualification because it gives them access to GMC registration, which is an excellent reason for pursuing such a qualification.
-Keep in mind, though, that there are other benefits.
-Whether you complete the FRCA, MRCEM, or any of the other qualifications, you will become a member of the Royal College, which means you gain the following benefits:
+Keep in mind, though, that there are many other excellent benefits.
+Whether you complete the FRCA, MRCEM, or any of the other outstanding qualifications on offer, you will become a member of the Royal College, which means you gain the following benefits:

 Best of all, a Royal College qualification will aid your search when finding your dream NHS role.
-With this education under your belt, the chances are you will find a relevant, well-paid NHS role that matches your career goals.
+With this education under your belt, you will likely find a relevant, well-paid, and highly rewarding job that matches your skills and career goals.

 What Are the Other Options for Gaining GMC Registration?